H. Upmann: Spy network

+H. Upmann, founder of the company, and uncle of Heinrich Upmann.

 At the outbreak of World War I, Hermann and Albert Upmann used their business interests in Cuba and the US to conceal their operation of a German intelligence network.
 The Upmanns and their agents were suspected of fomenting revolts in Haiti in 1916 and the Dominican Republic in 1916, and of providing arms and assistance to Cuban General Jose Miguel Gómez in his attempted coup against President Mario Garcia Menocal after the Cuban Presidential Elections of 1916.
-The H. Upmann bank building on Calle Mercaderes was regularly used as a stopover point by German agents traveling between Mexico and Europe.
+The H. Upmann Bank building on Calle Mercaderes was regularly used as a stopover point by German agents traveling between Mexico and Europe.

 After the Cuban government declared war on Germany on 7 April 1917, the H. Upmann bank was closed for thirty consecutive months.
 On 5 December 1917, the H. Upmann company was named to the very first U.S. Enemy Trading List of foreign companies with whom U.S. banks and companies were forbidden to trade, while Hermann and Alberto Upmann were both named individually as to the list on 26 July 1918 and 4 October 1918, respectively.
 At the same time, the U.S. Alien Property Custodian seized H. Upmann Bank's U.S. based assets, which were transferred to U.S. owners.
 Hermann and Alberto Upmann were interned by the Cuban government on 16 October 1918, just a month before the Armistice.
 While 24 other German nationals languished in La Cabaña prison, the Upmanns were placed under house arrest.
 After their release, Hermann Upmann traveled to the U.S. and retained a law firm to claim the monetary value of H. Upmann assets during the war.
 Although Upmann received a settlement from the U.S. Alien Property Custodian in March 1920, the amount left over after payment of attorney fees and expenses proved insufficient to cover the bank's other expenses, such as paying employee salaries and maintenance costs incurred during the period of the bank's closure by the Cuban government.